 Bake at 350 degrees for 12 minutes

-Let cakes cool for 10 minutes them remove from pan to a cooling rack.
+Let cakes cool for 10 minutes then remove from pan to a cooling rack.

 Repeat spoon 1 tbls of batter in the wells and back as above.